-I read this book a couple of years ago, and it was the first time I’d come across a view of cancer that was to some extent evidence-based, yet not always in step with general medical advice, as his message was that 85% of cancers are preventable, through diet and lifestyle choices.
+His view of cancer is to some extent evidence-based, yet not always in step with general medical advice, as his message is that 85% of cancers are preventable, through diet and lifestyle choices.

-I found a lot of his arguments compelling, although some of his recommendations I wasn’t so sure about.
+You’ll find a lot of his arguments compelling, although some of his recommendations you may not be so sure about.
 On the web, there are many who are critical of him, in that he goes too far with recommendations that are not fully substantiated, in the use of supplements and mega doses of vitamins.